Updated July 2025

 Rapid KL

 Includes – Light Railway Transit (LRT), KL Monorail, Mass Rapid Transit (MRT) and bus.
-Click here for their website or download the Pulse App, which covers the MRT, LRT, KL Monorail, Sunway BRT, buses under the Rapid KL, Rapid Penang, and Rapid Kuantan, including the MRT feeder buses.
+Click here for their website or download the Pulse App, which covers the MRT, LRT, KL Monorail, Sunway BRT, and buses under Rapid KL, Rapid Penang, and Rapid Kuantan, including MRT feeder buses.

 Grab

 If we do not use public transport, we use Grab.
 It is super cheap and easy to use in Malaysia.
-One of the best things (apart from how cheap it is) is that you can see how much it is going to cost before you even order the car.
+One of the best things (apart from its affordability) is that you can see the cost before you even order the car.
 Download the GRAB app.

 Taxi

 A few years back, we used taxis, but it was a very painful experience.
 Even though they say (on the outside of the vehicle) that the meter must be on and there is no bartering for taxi ride cost, many taxi drivers refuse to turn on the meter and just charge you what they want to.
-It is so much easier to use GRAB.
+It’s so much easier to use Grab.

 Car Rental